alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 If your service receives text messages in Notify, Notify can forward them to your callback URL as soon as they arrive.

-Contact the GOV.UK Notify team on the [support page](https://www.notifications.service.gov.uk/support) or through the [Slack channel](https://ukgovernmentdigital.slack.com/messages/C0E1ADVPC) to enable receiving text messages for your service.
+To let your service receive text message replies, contact the Notify team using the [support page](https://www.notifications.service.gov.uk/support) or [chat to us on Slack](https://ukgovernmentdigital.slack.com/messages/C0E1ADVPC).

 The callback message is formatted in JSON.
 The key, description and format of the callback message arguments will be: